 - See what others outside of the profession are doing to increase their business.
 Some of my favorites are Adam Urbanski, Christian Mickelsen, Melanie Duncan, and Karen Pattock.

 - Don’t get discouraged.
-Trials are often times of self-reflection, re-evaluation and change that lead to the growth or outcome previously desired that wouldn’t have occurred had the trial not occurred.
+Trials are often times of self-reflection, re-evaluation, and change that leads to the growth or outcome previously desired.
 (Ask me how I know! 🙂 )